 While this trend experienced its highest growth during the 2014-2015 year, it’s still continuing to climb.
 If you look closer, you’ll see that subscription boxes spike from late November to mid-December every year, meaning they’re a popular holiday gift.
 This means that as a general rule, you might have more success breaking into this market during the holidays, provided you have a strong offering and competitive strategy to keep up with more established brands.

 Within the main search of “subscription box” (or whatever else you choose), you can also drill-down based on:

 - Region, which can help global brands identify ripe target markets around the world

 - More than 25 categories.
 For this search, some of the most relevant might include Beauty & Fitness, Food & Drink, Games, Health, Sports, and Travel

 - Type of Google search, like web, Images, News, Shopping, or YouTube

-If you’re interested in learning more, check out Shopify’s great tutorial on how to use Google Trends to start and run a business.
+If you’re interested in learning more, check out our article on Using Google Trends to Maximize Your Dropshipping Success.
+Shopify also has a great tutorial on how to use Google Trends to start and run a business.